-- The number of Buddhists in the world is expected to remain at nearly 500 million between 2010 and 2050, but is projected to decrease as a share of the world's population. - The largest share of the world's Buddhists lived in the Asia-Pacific region (notably China) as of 2010; they are estimated to continue to live in this region in the decades ahead. - Despite the stagnation of population growth among Buddhists, economic growth among the global Buddhist population is expected to be on par with global economic growth, largely due to China's economic rise. - China and Japan jointly hold nearly all of the world's economic resources available to Buddhists, but this study estimates that Buddhists in the United States also contribute significantly to the global economic resources available to Buddhists.
+- The number of Buddhists in the world is expected to remain nearly 500 million people between 2010 and 2050, but is projected to decrease as a share of the world's population. - The largest share of the world's Buddhists lived in the Asia-Pacific region (notably China) as of 2010 and is estimated to continue to live in this region in the decades ahead. - Despite its population stability, economic growth among the global Buddhist population is expected to be on par with global economic growth, largely due to China's economic rise. - China and Japan jointly hold nearly all of the world's economic influence of Buddhists at well over six trillion \$PPP, but Buddhists in the United States are estimated to have a global economic influence of over 400 billion \$PPP as of 2010.